pradoprojects/Publications/README.md

 <section>
-<p>Overall, in this project I identified and characterized a research problem regarding the lack of user research for testing tools.
+<p>In this project I identified and characterized a research problem regarding the lack of user research for testing tools.
 I planned, conducted, and analyzed a qualitative study of practitioners to further understand the problem in the unit testing domain.
 The project's results and contributions include a framework and research agenda.
 They serve as actionable instruments for the testing community to incorporate practical improvements in cognitive support provided by current and future testing tools.
 Cognitive support is a key concept in offloading the users' memory during tools usage and has a direct impact on the improvement of the user experience during the tasks performed.
 </p>
 </section>